 Even though it's been around forever, the Zara spook of today has gotten a serious facelift in terms of color patterns, and these topwater plugs feature some stellar paint jobs.

-Throw this thing around shallow cover and hang on!
+Throw this thing around the shallow cover and hang on!

 Many anglers in the fishing world love buzzbaits, and they are an incredibly versatile topwater lure that can work through the thickest of cover and slop.